 • Application in homogeneous catalysis for carbon dioxide and C-H bond activation

-• Heterogeneous catalysts based on metal nano-particles for air oxidation of hydrocarbons.
+• Heterogeneous catalysts based on supported metal complexes in dehydrogenation for hydrogen storage purposes.